finos/common-domain-model/documentation/source/documentation.rst

 The **Model Repository** has two components:

-* The legible model, that expresses the data and associated logic using the Rosetta syntax.
+* The **legible model**, that expresses the data and associated logic using the Rosetta syntax.
-* The projection of this model into a variery of executable code representations (presently, JSON and Java).
+* The **projection of this model** into a variery of executable code representations (presently, JSON and Java).

 The **Rosetta Workbench** corresponds to the toolset that supports the CDM, through 4 sets of functions:

-* The grammar, which is specified as part of a Domain Specific Language (DLS) component which has been developed using open source software.
+* The **grammar**, which is specified as part of a Domain Specific Language (DLS) component which has been developed using open source software.
 While the CDM syntax is based upon this grammar, access to this grammar is needed for using the CDM.
-* The navigation tools, which expose through a web portal a textual and a graphical interface into the CDM.
+* The **navigation tools**, which expose through a web portal a textual and a graphical interface into the CDM.
-* The ingestion service, which transforms events and trades expressed using alternative data representations into JSON documents that conform to the CDM.
+* The **ingestion service**, which transforms events and trades expressed using alternative data representations into JSON documents that conform to the CDM.
 At present, the ingested trades confirm to the version 5.10 of the FpML standard, and the events are originated using a custom data representation.
-* The code generators, which are used to produce the executable code projections that are part of the model repository.
+* The **code generators**, which are used to produce the executable code projections that are part of the model repository.
 Those code generators are developed using the same open source software component as the grammar, and access to those is not required for CDM usage purposes.

 Those worbench components are presented in the below picture, the further one being the milestoned CDM 1.0 version of the model.
-Once further version of the CDM will be release, this icon will be repositioned as a generic access to those respective versions.
+Once further version of the CDM will be released, this icon will be repositioned as a generic access to those respective versions.

 .. figure:: rosetta-home.png